ucanews.com reporter, Dhaka

 Two women walk near Nayabad Mosque in northern Dinajpur district in this 2011 file photo.
 There are about 300,000 mosques in Bangladesh, mostly privately run.
 The government plans to build 560 more with funding from Saudi Arabia. (ucanews.com photo)

 Muslim worshippers throng Baitul Mukarram National mosque in Dhaka for prayer in this 2013 file photo.
 Bangladesh government plans to build 560 mosques with funding from Saudi Arabia, sparking fears among minority communities about the spread of radicalism. (ucanews.com photo)

-, announced that it would recognize degrees from hard-line madrasas and supported Islamist demands to remove a statue of Greek goddess Themis, a global symbol of justice and fairness, from the premises of the Supreme Court.
+However, the government has also been accused of appeasing Islamists.
+It overlooked the recent Islamization of textbooks, announced that it would recognize degrees from hard-line madrasas and supported Islamist demands to remove a statue of Greek goddess Themis, a global symbol of justice and fairness, from the premises of the Supreme Court.